aditya-bhuyan/dees-pages-workshop/README.md

 kubectl apply -f deployment/pages-service.yaml kubectl apply -f deployment/pages-deployment.yaml
 ```
-- Finally push the code to the github so that github actions will start the pipeline and the application would be deployed in cluster
+- Finally push the code to the github so that github actions will start the pipeline and the application would be deployed in cluster.
+- After that verify the external-ip of the services and open the service as http://external-ip:8080